ELECTRIC BOARDS - FREQUENTLY ASKED QUESTIONS

-How do you stop on an electric skateboard?
+How do I stop on an electric skateboard?

 The wireless remote is very intuitive.
 Simply move the throttle forward to accelerate, or pull it backward to brake.

-We have taken steps to avoid water damaging critical electrical components, but we still do not recommend riding in wet conditions due to the potential to lose control of the board due to loss of traction on wet surfaces.
+We have taken steps to avoid water damaging critical electrical components, but we do not recommend riding in wet conditions.

 I've never ridden a normal skateboard.
 Will I be able to learn to ride an electric skateboard?